peter-smu/kouvaris_CS1/Kouvaris_CaseStudy.md

     edu <- read.csv("https://d396qusza40orc.cloudfront.net/getdata%2Fdata%2FEDSTATS_Country.csv")
     # 64e11f8dc2a256854ef0144765541c9a8f108a37

-If the data is not still accessible at the time of review, csv versions of the sets have been saved in the data directory of this project.
+If the data is not accessible at the time of review, csv files of the sets have been saved in the data directory of this project.

 The gdp\_global variable is not formatted correctly.
 To fix this, (1)